 If you're forced to try to joint the edge with the bow in the center facing downward, you'll want to focus your pressure on the infeed table for as long as possible.
 This will keep you from simply repeating the rocking action as the stock passes the cutter.
 After a few passes, the board should begin to straighten out.

-If the finished piece of stock is to have four square edges, the next step will be to square up one edge perpendicular to the edge that was just jointed.
-First, verify that the fence is square to the infeed and outfeed tables.
-Since the fence on most jointers can be beveled, it is a good idea to verify that the fence is at 90-degrees with a Layout Square.
+If the finished piece of stock needs four square edges, the next step after jointing one edge is to square up a second edge perpendicular to the first.
+Verify that the fence is square to the infeed and outfeed tables.
+Since the fence on most jointers can be beveled, it is a good idea to verify that the fence is at 90-degrees with a layout square.

-Once the fence is 90-degrees to the table, squaring an edge is very similar to the jointing procedure described above.
-The main difference is that consistent pressure will be applied primarily to the fence in this case.
+Once the fence is 90 degrees to the table, squaring an edge is very similar to the basic jointing procedure, but in this case, apply consistent pressure primarily to the fence.
 Place the previously jointed edge against the fence and move the stock over the cutter, keeping your hands safely away from the blades.
-Once again, numerous passes will likely be necessary until the edge is against the cutter is perfectly flat and square to the edge against the fence.
+Make multiple passes until the edge against the tables is perfectly flat and square to the edge against the fence.

 Once you have two perpendicular flat edges, a table saw, or surface planer can trim the stock to the final dimensions.

 Once you have a handle on the basics of using a jointer, there are some other useful functions you can experiment with.
-First, as mentioned earlier, the fence on most jointers can be beveled up to 45-degrees.
-This will allow you to joint mitered butt joints along a length of a board.
-You could also mark a start and stop point on the angled fence and create stopped chamfers on an edge by easing the stock down onto the blades, cutting between the marks and then raising the stock away from the cutter.
+The fence on most jointers can be beveled up to 45 degrees.
+This allows you to joint mitered butt joints along the length of a board.
+You can also mark the start and stop points on the angled fence and create stopped chamfers on an edge by easing the stock down onto the blades, cutting between the marks and then raising the stock away from the cutter.